Reviews You Can Rely On

 Hole Pattern

-Whether you're looking for absolute customization, ease, or compatibility, then hole patterns are a must-glance through.
-We will focus on the most common hole patterns being 4x2 and Channel system however, you can still find boards with 4x4 and a rare few with the 3D pattern.
+Whether you're looking for absolute customization, ease, or compatibility, it's critical that you consider the type of hole pattern that is compatible with the bindings you own or are looking to puchase.
+We will focus on the most common hole patterns being 4x2 and Channel system, however, you can still find boards with 4x4 and a rare few with the 3D pattern.

 NEEDS CAPTION